Roles & responsibilities

 - Preparation of enquiry drafts and text for the circulation of final draft international standards or publication of international standards

-- Ensure the equivalence of the English and French texts, if necessary, with the assistance of national bodies that can responsibility for the relevant language versions
+- Ensure the equivalence of the English and French texts, if necessary, with the assistance of national bodies that can responsible for the relevant language versions

 - Assist in establishing priorities and target dates for projects